chazzofalf/better_stable_diffusion_prompts/cline.md

 It supports two modes:
 1. Interactive mode – reads lines from stdin until a line containing exactly "THE END".
-2. File mode – accepts one or more filenames as command‑line arguments, concatenates their contents (newline‑separated), and sends the combined text to Ollama in a single prompt.
+2. File mode – accepts one or more filenames as command‑line arguments, concatenates their contents (newline‑separated) and sends the combined text to Ollama in a single prompt.
 """